Table of Contents

 Many people now opt for aspheric lenses because of their stylistic build and wide range when pairing with frames.
 However, these lenses offer more than just style and aesthetic value

 Anyone with a higher order refractive error can benefit from aspheric lenses.
 This is typically around +4.00 diopters or higher.
 Traditional glasses become bulky and heavy because they must be thick enough to correct curvature problems in your cornea or lens.
 Aspheric lenses can correct these refractive issues more effectively.

 Benefits of aspheric lenses include:

-- More frame options for people with higher prescriptions because the lenses are not as large.
+- More frame options for people with strong prescriptions

 While people who wear glasses benefit the most from aspheric lenses, contact lens manufacturers are also creating aspheric contacts, offering a similar, lower distortion effect.
 These are great for people with more active lifestyles who want or need a full range of view, including peripheral vision, which glasses may not correct.

 More reading glasses are being made with aspheric lenses too.
 Although aspheric lenses are recommended for people who need vision correction all the time, reading glasses at lower diopters can also benefit from being aspheric, especially if they are progressive lenses rather than bifocals.

 If you have cataracts that obscure your vision, you are likely to be recommended for cataract surgery.
 This process removes the natural lens of your eye and replaces it with an artificial lens, called an intraocular lens (IOL).